 What to expect from online learning

 - Sessions may start with informal activities, open discussions or quiz polls.
+They may also require that you watch some pre-recorded material first.

 - Use the screen share function to share work on your computer.